NeonGraal/graphql-plus/graphql-plus/Schema.md

 - `category { (single) Subscription }` and thus `output Subscription { }`
 - `output _Schema { ... }` (see [Introspection](Introspection.md))

+### Types

+Most declarations define a Type.

 The names of all Types must be unique.
-The aliases of all Types must be unique.
+The Aliases of all Types must be unique.
-Explicit Type name declarations will override that name being used as Type alias.
+Explicit Type name declarations will override that name being used as Type Alias.

+### Merging and De-duplicating

+Where duplicate definitions are permitted, some item lists can be merged and de-duplicated.

+Merging two (or more) lists will be done by some matching criteria.
+Other (ie, not part of the matching criteria) required components of any matching items must be the same.
+Optional components, if present, must be the same.
+If only present on one item before merging, optional components will be retained on the merged item.

+De-duplicating two (or more) lists will be done by the merging matching criteria.
+As order is significant in most lists, the first item of any duplicates will be kept, possibly updated by any merging.

 ## Category